kimci86/bkcrack/readme.md

 ### Data required

-The attack uses at least 12 bytes of contiguous plaintext.
+The attack requires at least 12 bytes of known plaintext.
+At least 8 of them must be contiguous.
-The larger the known plaintext, the faster the attack.
+The larger the contiguous known plaintext, the faster the attack.

 #### From zip archives